 Cholesterol Levels

 Research studies continue to show that oats reduce total cholesterol and LDL cholesterol levels, which is advantageous for those with PCOS.
-Long term intake of oats can also decrease triglyceride levels (3, 4, 5, 6).
+When consumed long-term, oats can also lower triglyceride levels (1, 2, 3).

 Blood Sugar Management

-Research shows that eating oats reduces fasting glucose levels and postprandial glucose levels (aka your blood sugar level after eating a meal).
-Long term intake of oats is associated with lower hemoglobin A1c levels, which can be used as a way to diagnose diabetes (5, 6).
-This likely explains why a recent meta-analysis found that people who consumed oats had a lower risk of diabetes (7).
-Of note, one literature review didn’t find that oats translated to improved insulin sensitivity (4).
+Research shows that eating oats reduces fasting glucose levels and postprandial glucose levels (aka your blood sugar level after you’ve eaten a meal).
+Long term intake of oats is associated with improved insulin sensitivity, lower hemoglobin A1c levels and a lower risk of type 2 diabetes (2, 3).

 Gut Health

-Research shows that women with PCOS have less diverse gut bacteria in their gut microbiome (8).
+Women with PCOS usually have less diverse gut bacteria compared to those without PCOS (4).
 A less diverse gut microbiome is linked to poor digestive health including an increase in bloating, cramping, diarrhea, and constipation.
 It’s also linked to many chronic health conditions such as diabetes, depression, and autoimmune diseases.

-Oats contain a fiber called beta-glucan.
-Beta glucan has been studied to have prebiotic effects that can diversify the gut microbiome and lower cholesterol levels (9).
+Oats contain a prebiotic fiber called beta-glucan that can diversify the gut microbiome and lower cholesterol levels (5).
 Oats are also a good source of resistant starches, which are resistant to digestion and improve gut health.

 Weight Management

-Weight gain is a common symptom of PCOS, and weight loss can often seem very difficult.
-Long term intake of oatmeal has been shown to reduce body weight, BMI, and waist circumference (3, 5).
+Weight gain is a common symptom of PCOS, and weight loss can seem very difficult.
+Long term intake of oatmeal has been shown to reduce body weight, BMI, and waist circumference (1, 2).

 Fullness & Satiety